jmooree30/Human-Care-Systems-TODO/README.md

 - Store the JWT tokens in session storage so there would be persistent log in status after a reload.

-- Styling, better class names, focus more on accessibility.
+- Styling, better class names, focus more on accessibility, responsiveness.

 - Make use of the other endpoint for updating the status of a task.

+- Better error handling, covering more edge cases for user input.